SiGiL-Cpp/CppCraft/pages/06-expressions.md

 ### Composing operations

 Of course, we can compose these operations in many different ways.
-Operations have priorities, and also a direction (left-to-right or right-to-left).
+Operations have priorities (precedence), and also a direction (left-to-right or right-to-left).

-For the operations we have presented here, the increment/decrement operations come first in terms of priority, along with the other unary operations.
+For the operations we have presented here, the increment/decrement operations come first in terms of precedence, along with the other unary operations.

 Then multiplication, division and modulo, followed by addition and subtractions.